2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Forensic Psychology - General Arts and Science Transfer program:

-Semester 2 - 15 credit hours Course Course Title Winter 2024 PSYC 2020U Social Psychology Winter 2024 PSYC 2050U Brain and Behavior Winter 2024 FPSY 3210U Forensic Psychology Winter 2024 SSCI 2910U Data Analysis in Psychology Winter 2024 Elective General elective General Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.
+Semester 2 - 15 credit hours Course Course Title Winter PSYC 2020U Social Psychology Winter PSYC 2050U Brain and Behavior Winter FPSY 3210U Forensic Psychology Winter PSYC 2910U Data Analysis in Psychology Winter FSSH Elective 2000 level or higher, not PSYC or FPSY *FSSH Electives may be chosen from any program area.
+Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, SOCI, SSCI, and SUST.

 For further clarification, please email your Academic Advisor.